dbpedia/dbpedia-lookup/lookup-searcher/README.md

 ### indexPath
 The index path points to the directory holding the index structure (*absolute* or *relative to the configuration file*).
 This is usually the folder containing the result of the lookup indexer.

-### exactMathBoost
+### exactMatchBoost
 Denotes a multiplier that is applied to any result score if the search term matches a document field value exactly.
-Can be overriden via HTTP query parameter (e.g. `...&exactMathBoost=100`).
+Can be overriden via HTTP query parameter (e.g. `...&exactMatchBoost=100`).

 ### prefixMatchBoost
 Denotes a multiplier this is applied to any result score if the search term is a prefix of a document field value.
 Can be overriden via HTTP query parameter (e.g. `...&prefixMatchBoost=100`).